Here Are The 4 Basic Duties of Husbands In Islam According to Quran and Hadith

 “The words of a man who tells his wife, ‘I love you truly’, should never leave her heart”Prophet (PBUH) – (Shafi, vol 2, p 138)

-Islam strictly forbidden beating of wife, while our culture continues to abuse women physically and mentally.
+Islam strictly forbids the beating of wives, while our culture continues to abuse women physically and mentally.
 On the other hand, even looking at each other with love brings blesses and joy to the relationship.

 3. Being There For Wife during Pregnancy

-There is no argument on how modern age men sometimes disregard the importance and pain during pregnancy and treat it as an “ordinary” condition.
+There is no argument for how modern-age men sometimes disregard the importance and pain during pregnancy and treat it as an “ordinary” condition.
 However, Islam has given great significance to this matter as well.

-During this sensitive matter, it is not just a test for the wife alone, but also for the husband as they will be giving birth to their future generation.
+This sensitive matter is not just a test for the wife alone, but also for the husband as they will be giving birth to their future generation.

 4. Bringing Up Children With Together Your Wife